Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 - [Visual Studio Code Remote Development Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack)

-  It is strongly recommended to use dev container for the deployment to avoid environment related issue
+  It is strongly recommended to use Dev Container for the deployment to avoid environment related issue

-##### Software Prerequisites if you do not use dev container
+##### Software Prerequisites if you do not use Dev Container

 - For Windows users, [Windows Subsystem For Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - [az cli 2.6+](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)